Jayso

 Paul "Jayso" Nuamah Donkor (born June 1, 1983) is a Ghanaian rapper, record producer, singer, songwriter, and entrepreneur.
 He gained significant attention after working on Sarkodie's single "Borga" and producing a majority of the songs on Sarkodie's debut album, "Maakye."

 Early life

-During his teenage years at Presbyterian Boys' Senior High School (PRESEC-Legon), Jayso founded Skillions, a prominent hip-hop group that both nurtured young artists and popularized local hip-hop in the wider Ghanaian music scene.
-Before Skillions, he collaborated with rapper-producer JPE (now Kobi Onyame, Canz, and Mr. Scratch to create the Haatsville Project, leading to a mixtape that resonated within Ghana's underground hip-hop circles.
+During his teenage years at Presbyterian Boys' Senior High School (PRESEC-Legon), Jayso founded Skillions, a hip-hop group that both trained young artists and popularized local hip-hop in the wider Ghanaian music scene.
+Before Skillions, he collaborated with rapper-producer JPE (now Kobi Onyame, Canz, and Mr. Scratch to create the Haatsville Project, which led to the creation of a mixtape.

 His current production credits include Sarkodie, M.anifest, Sway, Scientific, Kwaw Kese, okra, Jon Germain, Efya, Rumor and Nigerian MCs Naeto C and Ikechukwu and Gabonese artiste Baponga.
 On December 10, 2015, he released his debut album titled 'Making Tasha Proud' after over half a decade producing for others.